olegkleiman/crib/session13/react/readme.md

 # React

-React declares itself as a component-based framework, but these components definitely play a minor role in the main play of React: rendering.
+React declares itself as a component-based framework but these components definitely play a minor role in the main play of React: rendering.
 Probably, it is possible to express rendering with other constructs, but it seems convenient to base the presentational framework on a component concept, thus to model the UI with a tree of independent blocks where each of them is responsible for its own piece of the screen.

 The most important thing is that each component has the required <i>render()</i> method where it defines how its part of the screen looks.
 React is orchestrating these renderers with the focal mechanism called reconciliation that without a doubt is a central part of this framework.